erudinsky/cheat-sheets/red-hat-ansible-automation-platform-cheat-sheet.md

 ```

-Examples are at the bottom of the documentation. 📜
+Examples are at the bottom of almost any documentation. 📜

 That's it!